About me

 So began a painful several years of unraveling the arrogance of my notions that any field could be mastered with the techniques and paradigms I had learned in medicine.
 To his credit, Alain remained honest in his opinions and teaching, and I began to slowly understand what being an artist meant and that I required a different way of thinking than I had used in medicine for so many years.
 It became slowly clear that I needed to consider this journey as a new profession.
 It would require me to learn a different language than the one with which I was most familiar.

 From about 2012 until a peculiar winter night in 2018, I worked diligently to produce beautiful pictures of the landscape.
-I chose the landscape, because I had always been drawn to nature and found beauty there.
-During that time I came to produce well composed and beautiful prints.
+I chose the landscape, because I had always been drawn to nature and found beauty, space, and freedom there.
+During this time I came to produce well composed and beautiful prints.
 I had achieved my desired goal of becoming a good photographer.
 Yet that lingering something more continued to raise its head in my thoughts and reflections.

 “What more could I show and express?”
 I was clearly not satisfied.